Table of Contents

 And be prepared for a variety of responses.
 Real talk: Telling a past partner about your current herpes diagnosis can often reveal their true colors…and those colors may be dark.
 Harbushka says some of her past partners were incredibly supportive and kind, with one asking, “How can I support you right now?
 What do you need?”
 But others were not as gracious.
 One guy told her that he couldn’t have been the one to give her herpes, because he would “never sleep with someone like that.”
 Still others ignored her calls completely.
 But the man she was dating at the time—who was, in fact, the one who gave her herpes—was most hurtful of all: He called her a slut, and then said she was disgusting.

 - Learn to Live With It

 When used in addition to antiviral treatment, FemiClear has been reported to result in less severe outbreaks, reducing itching, pain and burning symptoms in over 90% of women.
 “A herpes outbreak can feel like a spider is walking on your skin, so a topical ointment can help curb those tingly sensations,” she explains.
-An in-vitro study conducted by a third-party accredited laboratory found that FemiClear killed over 99.9% of the herpes simplex I and II viruses.
-If you’re looking for a proven product, FemiClear is available at CVS in the personal intimacy aisle or online at CVS.com, Target.com, and Amazon.com.
+An in-vitro study conducted by a third-party accredited laboratory found that FemiClear killed over 99.9% of the herpes simplex I and II viruses*.
+If you’re looking for a proven product, FemiClear is available in store and online at Walgreens and select Walmart stores, as well as Femiclear.com, and Amazon.com.
 While it’s not a cure for herpes, you can use it at the first sign of an outbreak for best results.
 You can also use it for the length of your outbreak, as needed.